Azure Stack deployment planning considerations

 Create at least one test user account in your Azure AD so that you can sign in to the development kit as a tenant.

 Azure Active Directory account Supported?
-Work or school account with valid Public Azure Subscription Yes Microsoft Account with valid Public Azure Subscription Yes Work or school account with valid China Azure Subscription Yes Work or school account with valid US Government Azure Subscription Yes
+Work or school account with valid global Azure Subscription Yes Microsoft Account with valid global Azure Subscription Yes Work or school account with valid China Azure Subscription Yes Work or school account with valid US Government Azure Subscription Yes

 One available port on a switch for the development kit machine.